Tomb of Panehsy: Thickness of outer wall

-South Wall, West Side: Panehesy rewarded
+South wall, west Side: Panehesy rewarded

 Panehesy appears before the window of appearance.
 Meritaten appears in the window with Akhenaten and Nefertiti.
 Nefertiti is shown with her arm around her daughter.
 Meketaten and Ankhesenpaaten are shown embracing each other in the hall behind the window of appearance.
 Neferneferuaten Tasherit is shown clasping Ankhesenpaaten's arm.
 The princesses are accompanied by two nurses.

-South Wall, East Side: Royal family offering to the Aten
+South wall, east side: Royal family offering to the Aten

 Akhenaten and Nefertiti are shown offering flowers to the Aten.
 Akhenaten is depicted with the red crown of the North while Nefertiti seems to be wearing a short Nubian style wig (?).
-Meritaten, Meketaten, Ankhesenpaaten and Nefernefeuaten-tasherit are shown behind their parents.
-It is not clear what the older princesses are offering, but Ankhesenpaaten and Nefeneferuaten-tasherit are shown carrying bouquets of flowers just like their parents.
+Meritaten, Meketaten, Ankhesenpaaten and Neferneferuaten-tasherit are shown behind their parents.
+It is not clear what the older princesses are offering, but Ankhesenpaaten and Neferneferuaten-tasherit are shown carrying bouquets of flowers just like their parents.

-East Wall: Royal Family driving out
+East wall: royal family driving out

 Akhenaten and Nefertiti are each shown driving their own chariot.
 Both seem to be wearing a blue crown.
 Nefertiti is shown with a whip held in her left hand.
 There are two chariots carrying two princesses each.
-Most likely Meritaten, Meketaten, Ankhesenpaaten and Nefernefeuaten-tasherit.
+Most likely Meritaten, Meketaten, Ankhesenpaaten and Neferneferuaten-tasherit.
 There are also three chariots carrying six female attendants.

-West Wall: Royal Family at the temple
+West wall: royal family at the temple

 Akhenaten and Nefertiti are shown side by side on a raised platform before an altar.
 Nefertiti is shown to the left of Akhenaten and is only indicated by an outline.
 They seem to be pouring something onto the altar.
 Meritaten is shown offering loaves, while Meketaten and Ankhesenpaaten shake a sitrum.
 The princesses are accompanied by two nurses and three attendants.

-North wall: The King and Queen Worshipping
+North wall: The king and queen worshipping

 This scene was much damaged during the Coptic period.
 Akhenaten is shown holding up a plate with food offerings.
 Nefertiti stands behind him either holding up her hands or possibly offering up flowers or food which can no longer be seen.